-7 This verse contradicts any notion of 'reincarnation'.
-We only die once.
+1 This verse contradicts any notion of 'reincarnation'.
+We only die once, physically.

-8 I suppose this is a reference to the Rapture, but however we receive our glorified bodies, at that point we receive our definitive transferal 'into salvation'.
+2 I suppose this is a reference to the Rapture, but however we receive our glorified bodies, at that point we receive our definitive transferal "into salvation".

-9 When Jehovah the Son accepted the 'prepared body' He accepted the whole Plan-the humiliation of being limited to a human body, being born as a helpless baby, living on this sin-cursed planet for 33 years, being rejected, the death on the cross-the works.
+3 The author's reasoning here is both interesting and important; they could never stop, because they never felt clean.
+4 When Jehovah the Son accepted the 'prepared body' He accepted the whole Plan-the humiliation of being limited to a human body, being born as a helpless baby, living on this sin-cursed planet for 33 years, being rejected, the death on the cross-the works.
 Would not the humiliation of being confined to a human body be worse than the humiliation on the cross?
 When I participate in the 'Lord's Supper', since the bread represents His body, I thank Him for accepting that body.
 As a personal application, I am challenged to accept the 'body' prepared for me-God's plan for my life in its daily outworking, complete with the unpleasant circumstances.
 Every day I renew my own commitment: "I am here to do Your will, O God".